 How To Structure Your Facebook Ads (And A Whole Bunch Of Reasons To Be Running Them!)

 Facebook advertising can seem overwhelming if you haven’t used it before, but I promise you--it’s worth getting a handle on!
 Businesses large and small can see huge impacts by allocating some budget here.
-With its effective and easy-to-use targeting, creative tools and immediate results, it’s one of my favorite places to help my clients invest when they’re looking to go beyond organic results.
-(And let me tell you--if you’re relying solely on organic social to bring you results this day in age, you are missing out!)
+With its effective and easy-to-use targeting, creative tools and immediate results, it’s one of my favourite places to help my clients invest when they’re looking to go beyond organic results.
+(And let me tell you--if you’re relying solely on organic social to bring you results this day and age, you are missing out!)
 So let’s get you started here.
 There are three levels within the advertising structure, and it’s important to understand each one and what you control within each before you start building.
 Let’s take a look.

-Campaigns are the “big buckets”.
+Campaigns are the “big buckets.”
 A campaign contains multiple ad sets, which each contain multiple ads.
 (If you just went cross-eyed, take a peek at the helpful visual I’ve included here.)
 At the campaign level, you are choosing your advertising objective.

 As you can see, there are a lot of different options here, so you really need to think about what your goal is.
 Some of the common objectives we choose all the time: